grafana/loki/docs/sources/operations/autoscaling_queriers.md

 As R increases, we reduce the variation over time in the metric.
 A higher value for R helps avoid the autoscaler from modifying the number of replicas too frequently.

-In our experience, we have found that a Q of 0.75 and R of 2 minutes work well.
+In our experience, we have found that a Q of 0.75 and an R of 2 minutes work well.
 Our recommendation is to adjust these values according to your workload.

 ## Cluster capacity planning